bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

   self.assertEqual(ex.extract_eircode_from_end_of_address('1 Some Place, K67KR86'), "K67 KR86")
 ```

-Now we will write our funciton to pass the tests
+Now we will write our funciton to pass the tests.

 ##### eircode extraction function